 History, tourist information, and nearby accommodation

-The Edcumbe family owned land opposite Plymouth since 1354, but it was not until 1547 that they began to built a grand new house here.
+The Edgcumbe family owned land opposite Plymouth since 1354, but it was not until 1547 that they began to build a grand new house here.
 The Edgcumbes had lived at Cotehele, further inland, for centuries, but the wealthy family wanted a new house that would reflect their status - and be more comfortable that medieval Cotehele!
 The new house at Mount Edgcumbe was innovative, a sign of the more peaceful and prosperous Egland of the Elizabethan period.

 For while previous generations of wealthy families built houses that faced inward, huddling about a central courtyard, keeping the world at bay, Mount Edgcumbe faced outward, taking advantage of the long, sloping hill with views across the Sound to Plymouth, and showcasing the confidence and wealth of the Edgcumbes.

 This was a new type of house, built more for comfort and show than for defence.
 It was an indication of a major social shift, a change that was to revolutionise English architecture - at least as it concerned the showpiece homes of the wealthy nobility.

 The Edgcumbes built a banqueting hall beside the house, but this was damaged during the Civil War.
 But the real change to Mount Edgcumbe came in 1941, when a German bomb, probably intended for military targets in Plymouth, struck the house and left it a shell.
 The house was completely gutted.
 If you see the photos of the aftermath on display in the house you may wonder how there is anything left to see at all, so complete was the devastation.